Think Grand Theft Auto V hit all the high notes? Nick V. disagrees.

 Allow me, gentle reader who is perhaps still raging in indignation at my presumptuous title whilst mentally listing off the various technical achievements of Rockstar’s latest or waxing nostalgic for one of the series’ previous entries to make a case for one of the most divisive entries.
 I say that more than any other GTA game, Grand Theft Auto IV acquitted itself as an outstanding gaming experience while both pushing the medium forward and conveying an artistic respectability to its story that the series never had before and has not had since.
 The critics roundly applauded it, but gamers are more divided and tend to prefer its successor by a large margin.
 But screw those people.

 Yes, GTA V crafted an amazing world to play in with lots of stuff to do, but its characters are silly archetypes.
 Entertaining, yes.
 The satire is strong with this one, but in maximizing the doofy madcap fun, they left a lot by the wayside.
 A lot of the elements that made GTA IV special weren’t designed to appeal to the dudebros that make up a substantial portion of the franchise’s player base.
 You know, the ones who will spend way too much time in the stripper-groping minigame and still reflexively stop for every prostitute and then cackle while running them over with their car afterwords to get their money back.
+These sorts should sort themselves out before they see a real escort düsseldorf has to offer, or before they see other people as a whole.

 The world of this game felt more alive than any other game at the time, or maybe even since.
 Liberty City was filled with sights to see and things to do that made it feel like much more than a video game where you run around performing arbitrary tasks for wooden NPCs.
 It was a true virtual experience.
 I spent hours surfing the in-game internet and sitting in my virtual home watching the television programming.
 I placed personal ads on a dating website and actually got responses.
 I’d never seen anything like this and GTA V‘s greatest strength was in reproducing some of this.
 Only they didn’t do it nearly as completely.